metron-labs/secrets-manager-go/integrations/aws/ReadME.md

 Setup
 1. Install Secret-Manager-Go Package

-The Secrets Manager azure package are located in the Keeper Secrets Manager storage package which can be installed using
+The Secrets Manager AWS package are located in the Keeper Secrets Manager storage package which can be installed using

 > `go get github.com/keeper-security/secrets-manager-go/core`
 Configure AWS Connection